-A certificate program is an intensive training program with a component that assesses the participant's performance.
-Upon completion of the program, participants receive a certificate attesting to the attainment of a new knowledge/skill set (e.g., CDR's Certificate of Training in Adult Weight Management).
-Unlike a certification, participants do not receive a professional designation (e.g.,CSSD).
+An intensive training program with a performance assessment component.
+Upon completion of the program, participants receive a certificate attesting to the attainment of a new knowledge/skill set (e.g., CDR's Certificate of Training in Weight Management).
+Unlike a certification, participants do not receive a professional designation (e.g., CSSD).
 Certificate programs must:

 - 1. Be dietetics-related. - 2.
 Have stated learning objectives upon which the course and assessment content is based. - 3.
 Include content expert instruction and interactive discussion (which may occur face-to-face or by electronic delivery). - 4.
-Include a post-course assessment that assesses the participant's completion of the program's learning objectives. - Have all course materials reviewed by a minimum of three professionals with demonstrated expertise in the content area attesting to the number of hours needed to complete the program. - 6.
+Include a post-course assessment that assesses the participant's completion of the program's learning objectives. - 5.
+Have all course materials reviewed by a minimum of three professionals with demonstrated expertise in the content area attesting to the hours needed to complete the program. - 6.
 Be sponsored by the Commission on Dietetic Registration (CDR) or a CDR-accredited provider.